 2] Command-Line Options to set Expiration Date

 Once done, if you want to set an exact expiration date, then you need to use the “Net Accounts” command.
 Open PowerShell with Admin privileges, and execute the command Net Accounts.
-It will reveal details as below:
+It will reveal the details as below:

 Force user logoff how long after time expires?: Never